MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 :::image type="content" source="media/details-screen.png" alt-text="Downloaded .csv file":::

-## Content shared with 'Everyone except external users' reports
+## Content shared with 'Everyone except external users' (EEEU) reports

 Everyone except external users (EEEU) is a built-in group that represents the entire organization without any external guests.
 It's used in following scenarios where content needs to be visible to the entire organization.